Pelosi arrives in Malaysia, tensions rise over Taiwan visit

 Singapore Prime Minister Lee Hsien Loong “highlighted the importance of stable U.S.-China relations for regional peace and security” during talks with Pelosi, the city-state’s foreign ministry said.
 This was echoed by Japan’s Foreign Minister Yoshimasa Hayashi in Tokyo, who said stable ties between the two rival powers “are extremely important for the international community as well.”

 The Philippines urged U.S. and China to be “responsible actors” in the region.
-“It is important for the U.S. and China to ensure continuing communication to avoid any miscalculation and further escalation of tensions,” said its Foreign Affairs spokesperson Teresita Daza.
+“It is important for the U.S. and China to ensure continuing communication to avoid any miscalculation and further escalation of tensions,” said Foreign Affairs spokesperson Teresita Daza.

-China has been steadily ratcheting up diplomatic and military pressure on Taiwan, including the prospect of annexing it by force.
+China has been steadily ratcheting up diplomatic and military pressure on Taiwan.
 China cut off all contact with Taiwan’s government in 2016 after President Tsai Ing-wen refused to endorse its claim that the island and mainland together make up a single Chinese nation, with the Communist regime in Beijing being the sole legitimate government.

 On Thursday, Pelosi is to meet with South Korean National Assembly Speaker Kim Jin Pyo in Seoul for talks on security in the Indo-Pacific region, economic cooperation and the climate crisis, according to Kim’s office.
 Pelosi is also due to visit Japan, but it is unclear when she heading there.